 British Columbia’s South Coast often has what is referred to as a “damp cold,” with moisture in the air and temperatures that hover around freezing.
 This can lead to a deep body chill to which I easily fall victim.
 I’ve typically worn down rather than synthetic fill, but recently began searching for the perfect insulated jacket—one that is reasonably light, not too bulky, breathable, and most importantly, keeps me warm whether I am active or sedentary in the backcountry.
 Black Diamond’s First Light Hoody achieves many of those goals, offering great performance and versatility along with a durable build that stands up well to abuse.
 Below we break down the First Light Hoody’s insulation and warmth, weather protection, breathability, weight and packability, fit and sizing, and more.
-To see how the First Light Hoody stacks up, see our article on the best synthetic jackets.
+To see how the First Light Hoody stacks up, see our articles on the best synthetic jackets and best midlayers.

 The most important metric for an insulated jacket is its ability to keep you toasty in a variety of weather conditions.
 With the First Light Hoody, Black Diamond opted for 60g/m2 PrimaLoft Silver Active insulation, which like the Gold version, does not lose its loft or insulation qualities when wet.
 To test the jacket, I’ve worn it in virtually all weather conditions while climbing, mountaineering, and backcountry skiing.